rust-lang/prev.rust-lang.org/community.md

 We have a great community and we want to keep it that way.
-Rust is more than just a revolutionary programming language, it is a tight-knit community with a [legendary dedication to kindness and inclusiveness](https://internals.rust-lang.org/).
+Rust is more than just a revolutionary programming language, it is a tight-knit community with a [legendary dedication to kindness and inclusivity](https://internals.rust-lang.org/).
 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
-Our [code of conduct](https://www.rust-lang.org/conduct.html) must be observed in all official communication channels.
+Our [code of conduct](https://www.rust-lang.org/conduct.html) must be observed in all matters relating to the official Rust website.

 ## News